GEORGE ORWELL

 Language embodies culture.
 Churches can offer language courses for newcomers.
 The moral grammar of any society relies on a common tongue whereby people can avoid unnecessary miscommunication and establish common frames of reference, for example, in business.

 There are those who might argue, "But the newcomers do not want to integrate."
 People tend to favor the familiar, so that might be the case for a while.
 People do, however, have a tendency to use services that make life simpler (healthier and more balanced and reasonable), and they will use such services when they learn of other positive interactions that can make life more bearable.
-Building bridges, overcoming ingrained viewpoints, and enabling connections beyond the restricted use of closed associations, social silos, and ghettos are the challenges of advertising.
+Building bridges, overcoming ingrained viewpoints, and enabling connections beyond the restricted use of closed associations, social silos, and ghettos are the challenges of communication.

 They who want to win the world for Christ must have the courage to come into conflict with it. | Saint Titus Brandsma